Leopold II of Belgium: Relinquishment of the Congo

 International opposition and criticism at home from the Catholic Party, Progressive Liberals and the Labour Party caused the Belgian Parliament to compel the king to cede the Congo Free State to Belgium in 1908.
 The deal that led to the handover cost Belgium the considerable sum of 215.5 million Francs.
 This was used to discharge the debt of the Congo Free State and to pay out its bond holders as well as 45.5 million for Leopold's pet building projects in Belgium and a personal payment of 50 million to him.
 The Congo Free State was transformed into a Belgian colony under parliamentary control known as the Belgian Congo.
 Leopold went to great lengths to conceal potential evidence of wrongdoing during his time as ruler of his private colony.
 The entire archive of the Congo Free State was burned and he told his aide that even though the Congo had been taken from him, "they have no right to know what I did there".

-The Congo was given independence in 1960.
+When the Belgian government took over the administration in 1908, the situation in the Congo improved in certain respects.
+The brutal exploitation and arbitrary use of violence, in which some of the concessionary companies had excelled, were curbed.
+Article 3 of the new Colonial Charter of 18 October 1908 stated that: "Nobody can be forced to work on behalf of and for the profit of companies or privates", but this was not enforced, and the Belgian government continued to impose forced labour on the natives, albeit by less obvious methods.
+The Belgian Congo gained independence in 1960 and became known as the Republic of the Congo.